InformaticsMatters/pysquonk/doc/squonk.md

             Name of the file to write to
         service : str
             Name of the service eg core.dataset.filter.slice.v1
+        format : str (optional)
+            Format that the input data files will be in. squonk, mod, or sdf.
+            The default is squonk

     `list_full_service_info(self, service_id)`
     :   Returns the service name and description.